WinbertZhang/MusescoreToPDF/README.md

 Uses a single Python script to scrape [Musescore](https://musescore.com) and saves the score as a pdf.
 Below are the instructions for use with Windows 10 and above.

 ## Windows
 If you are using windows, you need to determine the chrome version you're using by going into chrome's `Settings > About Chrome`.
-Download the appropriate selenium driver [here](https://chromedriver.chromium.org/downloads).
+Download the appropriate selenium driver [here](https://chromedriver.chromium.org/downloads), and add the `.exe` file to this directory.
 ## Dependencies

 - Chrome driver (instructions above)